amarkkk/figma-variable-import-export/README.md

 ### The Problem: Fluid Type Systems and Calculated Values

-Modern responsive design systems—inspired by tools like [Utopia.fyi](https://utopia.fyi)—rely on mathematical relationships between values.
-You start with a foundation (body text size, viewport dimensions) and build everything else through calculations: type scales using ratios, spacing systems, fluid clamps, and responsive grids.
+I build design systems using the approach from [Utopia.fyi](https://utopia.fyi)—starting with a foundation and calculating everything through mathematical relationships: type scales, spacing systems, fluid clamps, and responsive grids.

 **Example: Building a Type Scale from Body Text**

-You want to create a fluid type system starting from your base body text (16px) and scaling up using a ratio (e.g., 1.25 for major third):
+Starting from base body text (16px) and scaling up using a ratio (e.g., 1.25 for major third):

 ```
 Body:     16px (your foundation)